numanharith/GA-SEI-Project-1/README.md

 ### Design
 - lemonade stand
 - background
+### Features
+- more variables which will affect demand
+- multi HTML pages
+- save high score
+- carousel view for financial report
 ## One new thing I learnt
 _Just start and be confident to learn along the way._
 # [Link to live site](https://numanharith.github.io/lemonadestand/LemonadeStand/home.html)